-Kasar Devi is just not a village, it’s much more than that.
+Kasar Devi is not a village.
+It’s much more than that.

-Back in the year 1958, before conducting Apollo’s mission, NASA discovered that earth is surrounded by two donut-shaped zones of high energy particles held and captured by powerful magnetism of the earth.
-These zones contain radiations so harmful that if you cross earth’s atmosphere and pass through them – it can kill you within a few minutes.
+These zones contain radiations so harmful that if you cross the earth’s atmosphere and pass through them – it can kill you within a few minutes.
 They’re known by the name of Van Allen Belts.

-Their further study showed that only three places on the earth are under the impact of magnetism that holds Van Allen Belts.
-One is Machu Pichu, Peru, another is Stonehenge, Wiltshire, England and third being the Kasar Devi Temple / Crank’s Ridge itself.
+Their further study showed that only three places on the Earth are under the impact of magnetism that holds Van Allen Belts.
+One is Machu Pichu, Peru; another is Stonehenge, Wiltshire, England.
+And the third is the Kasar Devi Temple / Crank’s Ridge itself.
 More on Crank’s Ridge below!

-I was amazed when I came to know about the importance of this little place in the Kumaon region of Uttarakhand.
-While I didn’t find any claim from NASA, but many people believe the geomagnetic field is responsible for why we feel at peace and mindful on being here.
+I was amazed when I learned about the importance of this little place in the Kumaon region of Uttarakhand.
+While I didn’t find any claim from NASA, many people believe the geomagnetic field is responsible for why we feel at peace and mindful of being here.

 High energy particles of Van Allen Belts?

-Or else, what was the reason that this place attracted a number of mystics, philosophers, peace seekers and artists from all over the world?
+Or else, what was the reason this place attracted many mystics, philosophers, peace seekers, and artists from all over the world?
 Energy is a thing.
 To quote: